The dark origins of Valentine's Day

 "This isn't a command performance," she said.
 "If people didn't want to buy Hallmark cards, they would not be bought, and Hallmark would go out of business."

 And so the celebration of Valentine's Day goes on, in varied ways.
 Many will break the bank buying jewelry and flowers for their beloveds.
-Some will celebrate in a SAD (that's Single Awareness Day) way, dining alone and binging on self-gifted chocolates — while others find a way to make peace with singlehood in a society that wants everyone to partner up.
+Some will celebrate in a SAD (that's Singles Awareness Day) way, dining alone and bingeing on self-gifted chocolates — while others find a way to make peace with singlehood in a society that wants everyone to partner up.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.